PopularDemand/WebDev101-API/public/assets/lessons/wd103/basic-positioning.md

 ### Relative

 Relatively positioned elements behave like statically positioned ones, _except_ (!!!)
-They can take 4 additional CSS attributes: `top`, `bottom`, `left`, `right`.
+They can take 4 additional CSS properties: `top`, `bottom`, `left`, `right`.

-These attributes take a distance value (px, em, in), and dictate where the element should be _relative_ to where it would normally fall.
+These properties take a distance value (px, em, in), and dictate where the element should be _relative_ to where it would normally fall.

 Here are some pups: